-Alden dismissed her crow research, but several people tried to encourage her with it.
-She had a former professor, friends, and a fling who supported her wish to go to grad school for a more advanced degree in ornithology, the study of birds.
-For most of her life, she focused more on Alden’s discouragement than on others’ encouragement, which I find sad.
-It’s natural for humans to focus more on the negative than on the positive, but it’s possible for us to fight that impulse.
-Eventually, she found a new dream, and started helping girls realize their dreams (Church 325).
-She turned her pain into something positive, which I find inspiring.
+Alden dismisses her crow research, but several other people try to encourage her with it.
+She has a former professor from her undergraduate years, friends, and a fling who support her wish to go to grad school for a more advanced degree in ornithology, the study of birds.
+For most of her life, she focuses more on Alden’s discouragement than on others’ encouragement, which made me sad.
+Later in the book, she encourages girls to follow their interests (Church 325).

 It didn’t seem to me like Meridian’s decision about whether to stay with Alden fit with her character.
-One reason that she narrated was that he was more intellectual than Clay, but Clay participated in her crow research instead of dismissing it like Alden did, so it seems like he would’ve actually been more intellectually stimulating for her (Church 297).
-I also find it a little alarming how highly she prioritized intelligence in a partner.
-She seemed to care more about a partner’s intelligence than things like how well she got along with them or how kind they were.
+One reason that she narrates is that Alden is more intellectual than Clay, but Clay participates in her crow research instead of dismissing it like Alden does, so it seems like he would be more intellectually stimulating for her (Church 297).
+I also find it a little alarming how highly she says intelligence is in a partner.
+She seems to care more about a partner’s intelligence than things like how well she gets along with them or how kind they are.
 I think this novel is a good reminder to not focus too much on one trait in a partner to the detriment of others.

-Alden had assumed that telling her an anecdote about his earlier attempts to have kids would’ve made it clear that he wanted children, but she didn’t realize that (Church 138-139).
-They got into an awful fight about it.
+Alden assumes that telling her an anecdote about his earlier attempts to have kids would made it clear that he wants children, but she doesn’t realize that (Church 138-139).
+They get into an awful fight about it.
 It’s important to be direct about topics like this with a partner, and to discuss them early.

 I found it fitting that she founded an organization to encourage girls, since she had dealt with so much discouragement from Alden.
 I would’ve liked a bit more detail about the impact that it had, but it was still a sweet ending.
 That part of the novel has a powerful message about how women can fight sexism by encouraging each other to do what we want to do.